Subject Matter Experts Needed

 In addition to general practitioners, the Board is particularly interested in recruiting subject matter expert veterinarians with the following board certifications/specializations:

-Licensees interested in serving the Board as a subject matter expert are encouraged to complete the Subject Matter Expert Application form and mail it to the Veterinary Medical Board Subject Matter Expert Program at 1747 N. Market Blvd., Ste.
+Licensees interested in serving the Board as a subject matter expert are encouraged to complete the Subject Matter Expert Application form which can be submitted to the Board via email at VMB@dca.ca.gov or mailed to the Veterinary Medical Board Subject Matter Expert Program at 1747 N. Market Blvd., Ste.
 230, Sacramento, CA 95834.

 If you would like additional information, you may contact Rob Stephanopoulos at Robert.Stephanopoulos@dca.ca.gov or (916) 318–6306.